Christoph Probst: Friendship with Alexander Schmorell

+University and family life

+After completing his military service, Probst began studying medicine in Munich in 1939.
+In 1941, he married Herta Dohrn.
+The couple had three children together, Michael, Vincent and Katja.

+Despite the demands of his growing family, Probst remained intellectually active and in close contact with fellow medical students Hans Scholl and Alexander Schmorell.
+Their shared interest in literature, music, and political-philosophical questions fostered a deepening bond.
+In the summer of 1942, Schmorell introduced Probst into the White Rose circle, recognizing his moral clarity and ability to express complex ideas in writing.

 The White Rose

 The White Rose was the name of a resistance group in Munich in the time of the Third Reich.
 The activities of the White Rose began in June 1942.
 From the end of that month until mid-July that same year, Hans Scholl and Alexander Schmorell wrote the group's first four leaflets.
 Quoting extensively from the Bible, Aristotle and Novalis, as well as Goethe and Schiller, the iconic poets of the German middle classes at the time, they appealed to what they considered the German intelligentsia, believing that the latter would be easily convinced by the same arguments that had appealed to themselves.
 The leaflets were left in telephone books in public phone booths, mailed to professors and students, and taken by courier to other universities for distribution.

-Christoph Probst came rather late into the White Rose since he did not belong to the same student corps as Hans Scholl, Alexander Schmorell and Willi Graf, and he stayed for the most part in the background as, being married, he had to think of his family.
-Probst belonged — along with the Scholl siblings, Graf, and Schmorell — to the innermost circle, which came to include also university professor Kurt Huber.
-The members of White Rose put together, printed and distributed, a total of six leaflets, at the risk of their lives.
-In January 1943, Probst wrote a seventh leaflet, which he gave to Hans Scholl.
-However, it was never distributed.
+Probst became involved with the core members of the White Rose through close friendships with Hans Scholl and Alexander Schmorell.
+From 1941 onward, he participated in their philosophical and political discussions, which gradually evolved into active resistance.
+Though he refrained from distributing leaflets himself due to concern for his family, he was considered part of the group’s inner circle by 1942.
+He contributed intellectually and later authored the draft for what would have become the group’s seventh leaflet, which was found in Hans Scholl’s possession at the time of his arrest.

+Although Probst’s draft for a seventh leaflet was never distributed, the sixth leaflet, which Hans and Sophie Scholl had carried to the university on 18 February 1943, was later smuggled out of Germany via Scandinavia.
+It reached England through Oslo, where it was reproduced by the Allies and air-dropped over Germany in July 1943 under the title The Manifesto of the Students of Munich.